vfiallos/Data-Analyst-Portfolio/Project_3_Data_Analysis_with_Euro_Exchange_Rate_data/readme.txt

 Step 1: The main file to run is called Euro-dollar Exchange Rate.ipynb

 	First upload the dataset euro-daily-hist_1999_2022.csv.
-Euro-dollar Exchange Rate.ipynb file is already present in notebook folder do not change the path of any file.
+Euro-dollar Exchange Rate.ipynb file is already present.
 Just open the folder in Jupyter Notebook and start running each cell of Euro-dollar Exchange Rate.ipynb.

 Step 2: If required package is not installed, then first install the required package used in this project.